MoralCode/MetricTime/README.md

 # MetricTime
-An app that displays "Metric Time", so you can pull pranks on your friends and eliminate all the complex math when solving problems that involve time.
-Based on @2012rcampion's answer to this question: http://worldbuilding.stackexchange.com/questions/35808/how-to-make-this-base-10-metric-time-concept-work

-## What ***is*** MetricTime?
-MetricTime is a base-10 timekeeping system has both serious and prank applications.
-It is designed to be mostly base 10 for easy math and provides a great alternative to regular timekeeping and having to manage all those timezones!
-In MetricTime, there are 10 hours in a day, 100 minutes in an hour and 100 seconds in a minute to make your life easier!

-## How To Use
-Once downloaded to your phone, you may view the current metric time in both analog and digital right on the main screen.
-From there, you can long-press anywhere on screen to access the handy convertion feature so you can convert any time to or from metric.
+MetricTime is designed to be one universal timekeeping system that eliminates the hassle of calculating time since most of its convertions as simple as converting meters to centimeters!

+In MetricTime:
+ - A day is 10 hours long
+ - An hour is 100 minutes long
+ - A minute is 100 seconds long
+ - A second is 864 milliseconds long*

+\*This is to maintain the same number of milliseconds in the day as the regular timekeeping system (86,400,000).

 ## Converting Times
 Here is a short table of approximate conversion values for reference.
-There is also a built-in time-convertion feature that can be opened by long-pressing anywhere on the main metric time screen.

-Normal Time | Metric Time
+Normal Time | "Metric" Time
 ------------ | -------------
 30 seconds | ~34 metric seconds
 1 minute | ~69 metric seconds